Stop Fraud, Waste and Abuse with Two Software Solutions

 |Medicaid Fraud Control Units||30||30||0,00%|

-In the face of the relentless detriment caused by these offenses to federal entities, private persons and taxpayers, the healthcare sector confronts pressing issues daily and machine data from applications are a great ally for healthcare entities to contribute to lower costs and ensure the prevention of a certain type of FWA.
+In the face of the relentless detriment caused by these offenses to federal entities, private persons and taxpayers, the healthcare sector confronts pressing issues daily.
+In this regard, machine data from applications are a great ally for healthcare entities to contribute to lower costs and ensure the prevention of a certain type of FWA.

 Besides costs increments in healthcare due to FWA, the growing population resulting from states expansion presents an extra challenge for the Centers for Medicaid and Medicare (CMS).
 A brief prepared by the CMS Coordination office demonstrated that the total Medicare population, including Medicare-Medicaid enrollees, grew from 45.6 million in 2006 to 58.3 million in 2015, a 28 percent increase.